A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Closest Point Method and Exterior Boundary Conditions

-is used to form a linear system to solve for unknowns $u_i$ at grid points $\x_i\in\Omega(\S)$.
-Finally, the solution to the original surface PDE can be recovered at any $\y\in\S$ by interpolation as needed.
-Refer to \cite{Ruuth2008,Macdonald2010,Macdonald2011} for further background on CPM.
+to solve for unknowns $u_i$ at grid points $\x_i\in\Omega(\S)$.
+Finally, the solution to the original manifold PDE can be recovered at any $\y\in\S$ by interpolation as needed.
+The reader may refer to prior CPM work \cite{Ruuth2008,Macdonald2010,Macdonald2011} for further background.